 - The Organisation Strategic Plan contains the vision, goals and objectives of the organisation.
 It provides direction to all management functions in the organisation.
-The Infrastructure Asset Management objectives, strategy and plans must be aligned with the organisational goals and objectives. - Policy (IAM Policy) is the foundation of an organisation's approach to asset management.
-As a key component of the 'line of sight', it provides a framework for translating the organisation's strategic objectives into infrastructure asset management objectives, and principles which guide development of the infrastructure asset management strategy. - The Strategic Infrastructure Asset organisation's long-term approach to managing its infrastructure assets.
-This plan specifies how organisational objectives and IAM Policy
+The Infrastructure Asset Management objectives, strategy and plans must be aligned with the organisational goals and objectives. - The Infrastructure Asset Management Policy (IAM Policy) is the foundation of an organisation's approach to asset management.
+As a key component of the 'line of sight', it provides a framework for translating the organisation's strategic objectives into infrastructure asset management objectives, and principles which guide development of the infrastructure asset management strategy. - The Strategic Infrastructure Asset Management Plan (SIAMP) describes an organisation's long-term approach to managing its infrastructure assets.
+This plan specifies how organisational objectives and IAM Policy objectives will be converted into infrastructure asset management objectives, and the approach for developing the infrastructure asset management plan.